 - The man should also ensure they drink enough fluids to keep their body hydrated at all times.

-The western diet notoriously contains high intakes of red meat, processed meat, pre-packaged foods, butter, candy and sweets, and fried foods.
-It is a predisposing factor for the onset of diabetes and obesity, which in turn can lead to further health complications.
+The Western diet is known for its high consumption of red meat, processed meat, pre-packaged foods, butter, candy, sweets, and fried foods.
+This diet is associated with an increased risk of diabetes and obesity, leading to additional health complications.

 Many of the dietary guidelines follow the principles of a Mediterranean diet.
 This diet focuses on fresh and whole foods instead of food items that have been processed.

 The positive aspect of modifying your diet after a prostate cancer diagnosis is the flexibility it offers, with fewer restrictions than one might anticipate.

 Here, we provide a comprehensive list of food categories suitable for a prostate cancer-friendly diet.
 These foods are good for the body, high in nutritional value, and offer enough fiber to help support the digestive tract.
 Many of the foods are rich in antioxidants too.
 Antioxidants are chemicals that fight off free radicals – compounds that have been associated with cancer.

 Fruits and vegetables should form the basis of a prostate cancer diet.
 The cancer patient should try to include as many foods in this category as possible.
 All types of fruits and vegetables are good.
 These foods are high in vitamins and minerals.
 They also offer additional plant-based chemicals, which may yield a variety of benefits for the body.

 Some foods contain cancer-fighting ingredients as well.